-- 11.0 Immigration and Nationality Act: No public funds will intentionally be awarded to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C. § 1324a(e), Section 274A(e) of the Immigration and Nationality Act ("INA").
-FDLE shall consider the employment by any contractor of unauthorized aliens a violation of Section 274A(e) of the INA.
-Such violation by the subrecipient of the employment provisions contained in Section 274A(e) of the INA.
-Such violation by the subrecipient of the employment provisions contained in Section 274A(e) of the INA shall be grounds for unilateral cancellation of this contract by the Department. - 12.0 Confidentiality of data: The subrecipient (at any tier) must comply with all confidentiality requirements of 34 U.S.C. § 10231 and 28 C.F.R.
+- 11.0 Immigration and Nationality Act: No public funds will intentionally be awarded to any contractor who knowingly employs unauthorized alien workers, constituting a violation of the employment provisions contained in 8 U.S.C.
+Section 1324(a), Section 274(A) of the Immigration and Nationality Act ("INA").
+The Department shall consider the employment by any contractor of unauthorized aliens a violation of Section 274(A) of the INA.
+Such violation by the subrecipient of the employment provisions contained in Section 274(A) of the INA shall be grounds for unilateral cancellation of this contract by the Department. - 12.0 Confidentiality of data: The subrecipient (at any tier) must comply with all confidentiality requirements of 34 U.S.C. § 10231 and 28 C.F.R.
 Part 22 that are applicable to collection, use, and revelation of data or information.
-The subrecipient further agrees, as a condition of award approval, to submit a Privacy

-Certificate in accordance with the requirements of 28 C.F.R.
+The subrecipient further agrees, as a condition of award approval, to submit a Privacy Certificate in accordance with the requirements of 28 C.F.R.
 Part 22 and, in particular, 28 C.F.R.
 22.23.
 Privacy Certification forms must be signed by the subrecipient or implementing agency chief official or an individual with formal, written signature authority for the chief official.